 The Newhall name is one of the older and more renowned names in the American piano industry.

 None of the partnerships listed above ever built pianos in large numbers, but their instruments were exceedingly well made and of superior craftsmanship.
-Newhall was out of business before the Civil War, and their instruments are exceedingly rare and of museum caliber today.
+Newhall and subsidiaries appear to have gone out of business before the Civil War, and their instruments are exceedingly rare and of museum caliber today.

 Early 19th Century Advertisement for A. Newhall & Company Pianos, Circa 1855